 It doesn’t mean page speed metrics aren’t essential.
 There are points for metrics like TTFB, content paint, first input delay, and cumulative layout shift.

-- Cache-control isn’t advanced: The plugin caches all your pages by default.
+- It caches all your pages by default.
 To stop some pages from being cached, you must manually exclude them.
-There’s no one-click way to turn off caching.
+You can’t turn off caching with one click.

-- Object cache isn’t included: I would suggest that there is an option for add-ons for Redis, Memcached, and Varnish; that would be helpful.
+- I would suggest that there is an option for object cache add-ons like Redis, Memcached, and Varnish; that would be helpful.

 I don’t see many cons to FlyingPress, but it’s up to you; everything’s not perfect.
-However, FP is an effective solution for most WordPress sites and compatible with WordPress cloud hosting control panels.
+These are minor things to me.
+It is an effective solution for most WordPress sites and compatible with WordPress cloud hosting control panels.

-In this FlyingPress review, I have listed 12 good reasons to use this cache plugin and all the potential disadvantages that might arise afterward.
+In this FlyingPress review, I have listed practical reasons to use this cache plugin and all the potential drawbacks that might arise afterward.

 LiteSpeed plugin is suitable for those who want a free cache plugin, but the main downside is the lack of cache preloading – BUT fine for developers.